Islam Makhachev: Background

 An ethnic Lak, Makhachev was born in Makhachkala and grew up in the remote village of Burshi (then part of Dagestan ASSR, Soviet Union, now part of the Republic of Dagestan, Russia).
-Makhachev's father grew tomatoes and worked as a driver; his mother was a housewife and ran a small cafe.
+Makhachev's father grew tomatoes and worked as a driver; his mother was a housewife and ran a small café.
 He has an older brother named Kurbanismail.
 Starting at age seven, he began practicing taekwondo under decorated champion Seyfula Magomedov.
 Makhachev switched to sanda while attending school with Abubakar Nurmagomedov, where he also met Khabib Nurmagomedov, Shamil Zavurov, and their family.
 However, he gave up combat sports and played soccer for two years after his family moved to a different town.

 Makhachev engaged in constant street fights as a child due to the culture of the region, where it is common for adults (such as his coach Magomedov) to pick boys to face each other or for the boys to confront each other.
 He trained in freestyle wrestling for a year but switched to mixed martial arts under Abdulmanap Nurmagomedov after learning that Khabib was already a professional.
 Makhachev had been a UFC fan since childhood; his favorite fighters were Tank Abbott and Ken Shamrock.
 While training, he attended Dagestan State University to study physical education and sports.
 In order to support himself, Makhachev worked as a security guard.
 His boss allowed him to train during work hours and paid his salary while Makhachev was away for competitions and training camps.

 In February 2014, Makhachev won the -74 kg division at the Russian National Combat Sambo Championship, qualifying for the world championship in Japan.
 He was unable to compete at the 2014 world championships due to the discovery of a heart condition that required treatment.
 Makhachev won the -74 kg division again at the 2016 national championship, qualifying for the world championship.
 He then won gold at the 2016 World Combat Sambo Championship.
 In the finals, Makhachev beat Valentin Benishev of Bulgaria (7–0).

 Mixed martial arts career

 M-1 Global

 Makhachev made his M-1 Global debut against Tengiz Khuchua on 12 February 2011 and won the fight via KO in the first round.

 In his second fight for the promotion, Makhachev faced Mansour Barnaoui, on 9 April 2013 at M-1 Challenge 38.
 He won via unanimous decision a (30–27, 30–27, 30–27).

 Makhachev faced then-undefeated Brazilian jiu-jitsu black belt Rander Junio on 21 August 2013 at M-1 Challenge 41.
 He won via unanimous decision.

 Makhachev faced M-1 Global Yuri Ivlev on 7 June 2014 at M-1 Challenge 49.
 Islam dominated the fight, he softened up Ivlev with punches before finishing the fight by submission via armbar.

-On 7 September 2014, in his final bout for M-1 Global before signing with the UFC, Makhachev defeated Ivica Truscek via submission in the third round.
+On 7 September 2014, in his final bout for M-1 Global before signing with the UFC, Makhachev defeated Ivica Trušček via submission in the third round.